mathiser/RadDeploy/README.md

       - MR1_T2.dcm

 #### Consumer
-`CPUS` is a count of CPU-threads DicomFLow.
+`CPUS` is a count of CPU-threads RadDeploy.
 Should be an integer

 `GPUS` is a list of physical GPUs that are at disposal for flow execution.
 It is the GPU-index which can be found in `nvtop` or `nvidia-smi`